heketi/vagrant-heketi/README.md

 * In the _Response Body (Highlight)_ notice the _id_.
 Copy the id to the clipboard.

-Now we will add devices to this node:
+Now we will add devices Heketi can use on this node:

 * Method: _POST_ URL: http://192.168.10.100:8080/nodes/<paste id>/devices
 * In the body, you will tell Heketi which drives to use.
 Copy and paste the following to the *Body*